 Under Nevada law, prostitution and solicitation are illegal throughout the state except in a few rural counties that permit licensed brothels.
 Both prostitution and solicitation are illegal throughout Clark County, which includes Las Vegas, and Washoe County, which includes Reno.

+Yes.
 Regulated, licensed brothel prostitution is currently legal in Nevada but only in the following counties:

 - Churchill County